monikaUPF/modularProsodyTagger/README.md

 If you use this software or modify the code please cite the following publications:

   - Domínguez, M., M. Farrús and L. Wanner (2016a).
 An Automatic Prosody Tagger for Spontaneous Speech.
-Under submission
+In Proceedings of the 25th International Conference on Computational Linguistics, Osaka, Japan.
   - Domínguez, M., I. Latorre, M. Farrús, J. Codina and L. Wanner (2016b).
 Praat on the Web: An Upgrade of Praat for Semi-Automatic Speech Annotation.
-Under submission
+In Proceedings of the 25th International Conference on Computational Linguistics, Osaka, Japan.